 With summer fast approaching, we will all feel the sun’s unbearable heat very soon.
 But that shouldn’t be a problem if you have pomegranates lying around.
 Why?
 Well, that white, icky bitter membrane that holds the seeds of the pomegranate is brimming with an ingredient called ellagic acid.
 Ellagic acid, among other antioxidants found in pomegranates, is, in fact, a very powerful reflector of the sun’s harmful UV-A and UV-B radiation.
 Which sort of makes it a a sort of natural, internal sunscreen.

-But that’s far from all - pomegranates are also rich in folate, Vitamin C, Vitamin K, and minerals like potassium, phosphorus, magnesium and calcium.
+But that’s far from all - pomegranates are also rich in folates, Vitamin C, Vitamin K, and minerals like potassium, phosphorus, magnesium and calcium.
 And as if that wasn’t enough, guess what?
 There are studies where scientists tried using pomegranate to regenerate the surface layers of the human skin - and they succeeded.
 So, eat it, drink it, or slice it up and let it rest on your skin.
 Whatever you do with pomegranates, you can’t go wrong.

 The apple is one of the most symbolic fruits in human history.
 From being associated with the original sin and the expulsion of Adam and Eve from the Garden of Eden, then being the nickname of New York and ending up as one of the most recognizable logos on the planet, apples are special.
 And they’re special because they are one of the most abundant fruits that has sustained us for thousands of years.
 In short, apples rock, and they rock for a good reason.
 Both the peel of the apple and its sweet, crunchy inside are swimming in antioxidants that help keep our skin healthy and young looking.

 Additionally, apples are rich in dietary fiber, Vitamins A and C, and minerals like magnesium, potassium, and calcium.
 Next time, make sure you eat your apples without peeling them because the peel basically contains half of all those precious ingredients.
-It will help you achieve glowing, clear skin, and honestly - I kinda get why Eve wanted to take a bite out of that juicy goodness.
+It will help you achieve glowing, younger looking skin, and honestly - I kinda get why Eve wanted to take a bite out of that juicy goodness.
 Who wouldn’t!

 Not all of you are reading this because you are interested in maintaining your already smooth skin.
 Some of you are reading this because you have a persistent acne problem (raises hand) and would like to know if there are any fruits out there that might help you with that.
 Well, you’ve come to the right place.
 Strawberries, whether eaten or applied as a face mask are a great ally when it comes to keeping your skin both clear and acne-free.